-Winter tires can be crucial to maintaining your car's performance, and your safety, in the colder months.
-Winter tires are proven to reduce braking distance and improve performance of vehicles in cold, snowy, or icy conditions — beyond the performance that can be expected of a typical "all-season" tire.
+Winter tires can be crucial to your safety and help maintain your car's performance in the colder months.
+They’re proven to reduce braking distance and improve vehicle performance in cold, snowy, or icy conditions — beyond what can be expected of a typical all-season tire.

-The rubber compound that is used to make winter-rated tires is able to stay pliable at lower temperatures, which allows it to make better contact with the road.
+The rubber compound that is used to make winter-rated tires stays pliable at lower temperatures, which allows it to make better contact with the road.
 Summer tires, on the other hand, are composed of a harder rubber compound, which allows them to maintain their stance, even in intense heat.
-All season tires tend to be made of rubber compounds that fall somewhere between - and this can be dependent on tire make and model.
+All season tires tend to be made of rubber compounds that fall somewhere between, depending on the tire make and model.

-Though wider, lower profile tires are preferred for better handing in summer months and warmer temperatures, in winter months, a narrower tire with a higher sidewall is beneficial for a few reasons.
+Though wider, low-profile tires are preferred for better handling in summer months and warmer temperatures.
+In winter months, a narrower tire with a higher sidewall is beneficial for a few reasons.
 Handling in summer months is dependent on having the largest possible portion of your tire touching the pavement at any given time.
-However, in winter months, a narrower tire is better.
-This allows your vehicle to have more contact with the pavement, as the tire can more easily "push" through any snow, slush or ice on the road to the asphalt below.
+However, in winter months, a narrower tire allows your vehicle to have more contact with the pavement, as the tire can more easily "push" through any snow, slush, or ice on the road to the asphalt below.

 Additionally, anything that makes you safer behind the wheel can save you on your insurance costs long term.
-Your ability to stay safe and drive through the winter months accident and collision free will save you on the possible increase your rates could suffer in the event of an accident, but most importantly helps to protect you, your loved ones, and other people on the roads from the possibility of a fatal accident due to poor weather conditions.
+Your ability to drive through the winter months accident- and collision-free will save you on the possible increase your rate could suffer in the event of an accident.
+Most importantly, winter tires help protect you, your loved ones, and other people on the road from the possibility of a fatal accident due to poor weather conditions.